Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 Why isn't my geographical area included?

 My original focus was the Pacific Northwest, because that's the area I know first-hand, and where the studio people know me.
-The database seems to be growing however.
+I'll probably stick with that.

 If you're located in a Northwest or Western region I have not included yet (Alberta, Alaska, Nevada, whatever) I can add another region pretty easily; just ask me.
 Why no L.A.?
 'Cuz there's probably over 1000 studios there, the highest concentration of studios in the world.
-The technology I'm using for this website THUS FAR can not yet deal with that much data, nor would I personally have time to maintain it if it could!
-Not without charging an arm and a leg anyway.
-However...
-I've been getting submissions from some strange places lately, and will probably just add regions haphazardly as people request it.
-Stay tuned.
+The technology I used for this website can not yet deal with that much data, nor would I personally have time to maintain it if it could!
+They don't need my help.
+Why Northern California then?
+Cuz MIX Magazine (based in LA) persists in calling that "Northwest" and lumping it in with Seattle!
+And I like SF.
+Why Arizona?
+Cuz some of my TapeOp friends are based there, no other reason!

 Go back to the top of this page